anderson-martin/news-reader/README.md

 # news-reader

 This Minimum Viable Product is an Android based news-reader.
 For this project, I have implemented followings:

+* Transition effect
+* Click effect (light flashing after clicking on each categorie thumbnail)
 * Flexible splash page without extra delay
-* Click effect (light flashing after clicking on each categorie thumbnail)
+* Fully customized status bar and action bar
 * Gridview with custom adapter
 * Listview with custom adapter
-* Transition effect

 Flexible splash page which appears to user just for loading time, without any extra delay.